Political Science at South Carolina

-As a Political Science major at the University of South Carolina, you will gain an understanding about how politics, government, and governance shape the world and the quality of citizenship in the world.
-Through outstanding faculty and challenging coursework, you will develop critical learning skills, especially as related to the study of politics.
-You will know how to research the answers to important questions related to politics, political values, and public policy.
+You will learn how to research the answers to important questions related to politics, political values and public policy.
 You will benefit from a wide variety of course offerings and have the opportunity to complete a public service internship to gain hands-on experience.

-The following courses fulfill some of the course requirements for a Bachelor of Arts with a major in Political Science:
+The following courses fulfill some of the course requirements for a bachelor's degree in political science:

 - American National Government